Why Does Perimenopause Brain Fog Feel Like Sudden ADHD?

 Lifestyle Modifications With Documented Effect

-When ADHD Medication Is Genuinely Warranted
+When ADHD Treatment Is Appropriate

 The Misdiagnosis Pipeline: Why This Keeps Happening